-- Outcomes: During the Q2 reporting period, there was a moderate increase of 9.8 percent in total referrals for both hospitals combined. - Drivers: The combined number of jail-based referrals to the hospitals, again, strongly suggests a "build it and they will come" effect; improved efficiency in providing consumers with a highly valued forensic service has itself increased the demand for that service.
+- Outcomes: During the Q3 reporting period, there was a substantial increase of 25.4 percent in total referrals for both hospitals combined to a new quarterly record of 1,514. - Drivers: The combined number of jail-based referrals to, again, strongly suggests a "build it and they will come" effect; improved efficiency in providing consumers with a highly valued forensic service has itself increased the demand for that service.
 Likewise, societal trends suggest a growing population of persons who could benefit from mental health services; thus, it is likely that both pent up and increasing demand are adding strain to our systems, and over these periods of significant growth in referrals, periodic plateaus or even small decreases in demand occur regularly prior to the next surge in referrals.
-Beginning in February 2020 and continuing, the emergence of the COVID-19 pandemic led to the decrease in demand shown in Figure 8, and while jail-based evaluations demand has substantially recovered, current demand remains 7.9 percent below the Q3 2019 peak demand.
+The emergence of the COVID-19 pandemic in 2020 led to a year-long decrease in demand shown in Figure 8.
+Jail-based evaluations demand has recovered and current demand now substantially exceeds the Q3 2019 pre-COVID-19 peak demand.

 Figure 9.
-Shows Total WSH Referrals for Inpatient Evaluations
+Shows Total WSH Referrals for Inpatient Evaluations FIGURE 9.

-FIGURE 9.
 WSH Competency Inpatient Evaluation Referrals